 - Give your race, age, gender, and ethnicity - Give your medical history - o You must review and confirm the information in your medical history questionnaire - Give your drug, alcohol, and tobacco use history - Give your past and current medication and treatment history.
-This includes any over-the-counter or prescription drugs, such as vitamins, dietary supplements, or herbal supplements, taken in the past 28 days - Height and weight will be measured - Vital signs (blood pressure, heart rate, and oral temperature) will be measured - Electrocardiograms (ECG) will be collected.
-An ECG measures the electrical activity of the heart - Complete a COVID-19 questionnaire - All participants will be tested for COVID-19 at each visit to the CRU - O Study staff may be wearing masks, face shields, respirator hoods, gowns, and gloves - You will be provided a mask, and are required to wear it at all times - You will be tested for COVID-19 by collection of a swab sample - Safety lab tests will be done from blood and urine samples.
-In addition: - o Blood tests for aPTT, PT-INR, and fibrinogen (tests of your blood's ability to clot) - o Blood tests for HIV, hepatitis B, and hepatitis C - Urine to test for drugs of abuse (illegal and prescription) - o Females able to have children will have a blood pregnancy test - o Females who have not had a period for at least 12 months in a row will have a blood hormone test to confirm they cannot have children
+This includes any over-the-counter or prescription drugs, such as vitamins, dietary supplements, or herbal supplements, taken in the past 28 days - Height and weight will be measured - Vital signs (blood pressure, heart rate, breathing rate, and oral temperature) will be measured - Electrocardiogram (ECG) will be collected.
+An ECG measures the electrical activity of the heart - Complete a COVID-19 questionnaire

-- The study investigator may decide to do an alcohol breath test - The use of proper birth control will be reviewed - Physical exam.
+- All participants will be tested for COVID-19 at each visit to the CRU - o Study staff may be wearing masks, face shields, respirator hoods, gowns, and gloves - You will be provided a mask, and are required to wear it at all times - You will be tested for COVID-19 by collection of a swab sample - Safety lab tests will be done from blood and urine samples.
+In addition: - o Blood tests for aPTT and PT-INR (these labs test the blood's ability to clot) - o Blood tests for human immunodeficiency virus (HIV), hepatitis B, and hepatitis C - O Urine to test for drugs of abuse (illegal and prescription) and cotinine (by-product of nicotine) - o Females who have not had a period for at least 12 months in a row will have a blood hormone test to confirm they cannot have children - The study investigator may decide to do an alcohol breath test - The use of proper birth control will be reviewed (males only) - Physical exam.
 This may be done at screening or when you check-in for the study - You will be asked "How do you feel?"